Filtering

 Limit results by date captured.

-Leads created in the last 7 days.
+Contacts created in the last 7 days.

 Source Channel

-Identify the channel where the lead originated.
+Identify the channel where the contact originated.

 Source = “Website Widget.”